benwhalley/mindframe/docs/fit-outline.md

     - highlight discrepancies between where they want to be and where they will be if they don't make changes

+THINGS TO AVOID:

+In this part of the session we want to focus on future NEGATIVE consequences of not changing.
+Avoid discussing what will happen if the client _does_ change, or swithcing to discussing the positives of change, or how they will change (we will come to this later).

+## Notes from the session

+These are the notes you have made so far about this client, from this and earlier sessions

+{notes:*}

+## Recent conversation

+This is what has been said recently

+{turns:step}

 ### Your task now